 F 2.8 aperture means that for this lens, low light will be a highlight.

 You can get pretty good low-light results with this lens.

-But decently wide aperture does a good job of pulling in light so you can keep ISO lower and minimize noise and image softness.
+But a decently wide aperture does a good job of pulling in light so you can keep ISO lower and minimize noise and image softness.

 Let’s consider the pros and cons; we get incredible lightness and portability, which is genuinely useful.